John Grieve (VC)

 John Grieve VC (3 May 1821 – 1 December 1873) was a Scottish recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Grieve was 34 years old, and a sergeant-major in the 2nd Dragoons (Royal Scots Greys), British Army at the Battle of Balaclava during the Crimean War when the following deed took place on 25 October 1854 at Balaklava, Crimea, for which he was awarded the VC.

 His citation in the London Gazette read:

+The British Army awards in the first list of Victoria Crosses in the London Gazette of 24 February 1857 and in the first VC investiture held at Hyde Park, London, on 26 June 1857, followed the Royal Navy and Royal Marine awards.
+Unlike the Royal Navy and Royal Marine awards which were in rank order, the British Army awards were in regimental order with the senior regiment being the 2nd Dragoons.
+As the only 2nd Dragoons recipient, John Grieve was the first Army recipient gazetted and presented with the Victoria Cross.

 Grieve later achieved the rank of lieutenant and buried in Inveresk cemetery.

 His VC is on display at the Art Gallery of South Australia in Adelaide, Australia.
 It had been in the possession of his nephews A. I and J. H. Oliver of Cowandilla, South Australia.

 He died in East Lothian on 1 December 1873 and was buried in Inveresk parish churchyard.
 The grave lies in the centre of the section of the original churchyard west of the church.